grpc-ecosystem/polyglot/README.md

 ### Making a grpc request

-Polyglot can be invoked as follows:
+The "Hello World" of using Polyglot is to make an rpc call.
+This can be done using `call` command as follows:

 ```
 $ echo <json-request> | java -jar polyglot.jar \
+    --command=call \
     --endpoint=<host>:<port> \
     --full_method=<some.package.Service/doSomething> \
-    --proto_discovery_root=<path>
+    --proto_discovery_root=<path> \
 ```

 Note that on Linux you should be able to just run `./polyglot.jar` as long as you have `binfmt-support` installed.

-For a more detailed execution example, see `run-client-example.sh`.
+For more invocation examples, see the [examples](https://github.com/grpc-ecosystem/polyglot/tree/master/src/tools/example)) directory.

 ### Configuration